anerv/GDS_exercises/README.md

-# :globe_with_meridians: Geospatial Data Science // Spring 2022 :globe_with_meridians:
+# :globe_with_meridians: Geospatial Data Science // Spring 2023 :globe_with_meridians

-## Welcome to the exercise sessions for the course in geospatial data science!
+## Welcome to the exercise sessions for the course in geospatial data science

 In this repository you will find the exercises for each session.